20+ Tips & Things to Know for Harvest Caye — NCL’s Private Island

 Stake Out a Spot by the Pool Early

 If you know you want to hang out by the pool, then we suggest staking out your spot early in the day (when you first arrive).
-The pool is by far the most popular spot and when we arrived around lunch time every lounger was already claimed, despite us being on a smaller Norwegian ship.
-Get there early if you want a spot to set your stuff.
+The pool is a popular spot and while there is plenty of seating, the best spots go early.
+Get there early if you want a good seat.

 The Pool Isn’t Heated